-Meditation for Tuesday January 15, 2019
+Meditation for Wednesday January 26, 2022

-I want to be able to sit quietly.
+I want it to be

-© 2019 Dale and Juanita Ryan
+© 2022 Dale and Juanita Ryan

 This meditation is from Rooted in God’s Love by Dale and Juanita Ryan.
 A copy of this book can be purchased HERE

 If you would to receive a copy of this meditation every day by email signup: HERE